ordina-jworks/ordina-jworks.github.io/_posts/2017-10-27-JS-Conf-Budapest-day-2.md

 A senior developer is not infallible and might even be overconfident.
 * Develop empathy: call out the good stuff, too.
 Make people feel less vulnerable, push for a culture that values vulnerability — both in actions and in words.
-* Most importantly, Iterate: start a conversation when feeling that the code review flow doesn't work well.
+* Most importantly, iterate: start a conversation when feeling that the code review flow doesn't work well.
 Give everyone the chance to propose their suggestions.

 This survey answer summarized the importance of the last part perfectly: